FeilongWu/Unbiased-Treatment-Effect-Estimation/E2LC/readme.md

 ## E2LC
 This repo hosts the implementation of our proposed method E2LC.
-To run our codes first assure MIMIC-III and MIMIC-IV are installed as a database, which can be query using SQL tools.
+To run our codes first assure MIMIC-III and MIMIC-IV are installed as a database, which can be queried using SQL tools.
+Python requires version = 3.7 or newer.
 To install the dependencies, try the following code in command line:
 ```console
 pip install -r requirements.txt
 ```